IlBrugna/MatrixTranspo2024-David-Brugnara/README.md

 ## How to Run the Simulation

 1. **Copy Files**: Copy all relevant files to your cluster directory.
 2. **Specify File Locations**: Update the file paths inside the chosen `.pbs` script to match your cluster directory.
-Edit the desire paramiters such as which queue you want the simulation to run on.
-3. **Adjust Configuration**: Modify the configuration combinations in the code as needed for your specific tests.
+3. **Adjust Configuration**: If needed modify the configuration combinations in the code as needed for your specific tests.
 4. **Submit the Job**:
    - Use the `qsub` command to submit the job.
    - Example: To run the general test, use the command: